 Don’t shoot the messenger, but people really don’t care about you.
 They care about how your product or service can help them survive or thrive.
 So make sure every single word and image on your website is about your customer, not about you!

 The key takeaway from this 10-point website analysis checklist is CLARITY.
 Clearly tell your visitors 3 things:

 - This is what we do.

 - Here’s what it will do for you.

 Completing this checklist should take you a few hours, but you’ll find that it will be worth every second.

-To your continued success,
+To your continuous success,